 Ankylosing spondylitis is a spondyloarthritis characterized by inflammation of the spine, large joints, and fingers and toes, resulting in stiffness and pain.

-The diagnosis is based on symptoms and x-rays.
+The diagnosis is based on symptoms, x-rays, and established criteria.

 Nonsteroidal anti-inflammatory drugs and sometimes sulfasalazine or methotrexate can help relieve the arthritis in limbs.

 Secukinumab and drugs that inhibit tumor necrosis factor are very effective for spine and limb arthritis.